ed-syspertec/Virtel/backup/User_Guide.rst

 subname
     the name of the sub-variable

 A sub-variable consists of count values, each of length bytes, starting at offset in the loop master variable.
 The first byte of the loop master variable is considered to be offset 0.
 Sub-variables are defined outside but referenced within a FOR-EACH-VALUE-IN loop.
 A sub-variable can be referenced wherever a normal table variable would be valid, including the loop master variable of an inner FOR-EACH-VALUE-IN loop, which could in itself be redefined by other subvariables.
 When the sub-variable is referenced, it acts as an implicit redefinition of the current value of the master variable of the innermost FOR-EACH-VALUE-IN loop in which the reference appears.
 Thus, the same sub-variable could possibly redefine different loop master variables if it is referenced in more than one place.

-*1.4.11.11.1.
-Examples*
+**Examples**

 A host application uses an FAE5 structured field to create a table variable called HOSTDATA.
 The HOSTDATA variable consists of an array of 20-byte records.
 Each record consists of an 8-byte key, followed by six 2-byte codes.
 The following code generates an HTML table from this data.
 Each row of the table contains the row number, the key, and the codes.
 A hyperlink is generated for each code, by removing any trailing blanks from the code and appending “.html”:-

 ::